shakebugs/shake-docs/docs/ios/disable.md

 Maybe some of your users have opted in for beta access, others haven't.
 Or, maybe you're building a new Airbnb and want *hosts* to be able to report bugs back to you, but don't want to show Shake to the *guests*.

+You could simply never call the  `Shake.start()` method for guest users, but what if a user switches from host to guest mode?

-## Stopping
+## Pausing
-Call the `Shake.stop()` method wherever you find it appropriate in your app.
+Set `Shake.isPaused` property to `false` wherever you find it appropriate in your app.

-Shake will stop working immediately, which means:
+Shake will be paused immediately, which means:
 1. Shake can't be invoked any more
 1. Shake stops tracking all data

-So let's suppose you want to allow Shake to your *hosts*, but not to *guests*.
+So let's suppose a user switches from one mode to another.
 You would do this:

 <Tabs
   groupId="ios"